danielefrataa/danielefrataa/README.md

 <p align="left">
   ✨ Started coding in 2021, still debugging to this day...<br>
   📚 Currently diving into Cloud Computing & DevOps<br>
-  🎯 Goal: Crafting seamless user experiences as a Front-End Developer (and maybe working in Japan 🇯🇵)<br>
+  🎯 Goal: Crafting seamless user experiences as Back-end Developer (and maybe working in Japan 🇯🇵)<br>
   🎲 Fun fact: My code works 90% of the time... the other 10% is just me staring at the screen hoping it fixes itself.
 Also, I cook better than I code! 🍳😂
 </p>